 The accompanying financial statements are presented in U.S. dollars and have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP"), and pursuant to the accounting and disclosure rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
-The consolidated financial statements include the accounts of INmune Bio Inc. and its subsidiaries.
+The unaudited condensed consolidated financial statements include the accounts of INmune Bio Inc. and its subsidiaries.
 Intercompany transactions and balances have been eliminated.

 In the opinion of management, the interim financial information includes all normal recurring adjustments necessary for a fair statement of the results for the interim periods.
-These unaudited consolidated interim financial statements should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2022, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 2, 2023.
+These unaudited condensed consolidated interim financial statements should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2022 December 31, 2023, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023, filed with the SEC on March 2, 2023 March 28, 2024.